- Off road parking

 - Highchair available

 - Broadband / WiFi

-A bijou stone-built detached studio cottage situated behind the owner's home in the village of Horsley, near Heddon-on-the-Wall and less than ten miles from Newcastle upon Tyne.
+A bijou stone-built detached studio cottage situated on a working farm and behind the owner's home in the village of Horsley, near Heddon-on-the-Wall and less than ten miles from Newcastle upon Tyne.
 Ideal for a couple looking for a convenient holiday home in picturesque countryside, this superb Horsley cottage is set all on the ground floor and has an open-plan living/sleeping area.
 After a day out and about in beautiful Northumberland, kick off your shoes and relax on the sofa or bed in order to watch your favourite film on the wall-mounted TV.
 This wonderful cottage in Horsley has its own pretty patio boasting views over the Tyne Valley, ideal for a morning coffee or a spot of alfresco dining.
 The village of Horsley has two popular pubs and a lovely cafe, and is close to the Northumberland villages of Heddon-on-the-Wall and Wylam, which offer more shops, pubs and a Post Office.
 This Northumberland cottage is just a short drive from the city of Newcastle upon Tyne, the Metrocentre at Gateshead and the pretty village of Stocksfield.
 Easy access to public transport and the surrounding areas make this quality Horsley cottage a perfect romantic destination for exploring Northumberland and Tyneside.
 Note: This cottage can be booked with Refs.
 21729 and 904885, together they sleep 11.

 All ground floor.
 Open plan studio accommodation with king-size double bed, kitchen, breakfast bar and sitting area.
 Bathroom with bath, shower over, basin and WC.